coreboot/coreboot/Documentation/acronyms.md

 * IVHD - ACPI: I/O Virtualization Hardware Definition
 * IVMD - ACPI: I/O Virtualization Memory Definition
 * IVRS - I/O Virtualization Reporting Structure
+* IWYU - Include What you Use - A tool to help with include file use

 ## J